rbishop/plug_basic_auth/README.md

 end
 ```

-## Todo

-* Enable adding authentication on a per route basis, instead of per router
-* Add support for Digest Authentication

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

 ## License

 PlugBasicAuth uses the same license as Plug and the Elixir programming language.
 See the [license file](https://raw.githubusercontent.com/rbishop/plug_basic_auth/master/LICENSE) for more information.